mrbusysky/Easy-Audio-Generation/README.md

 3. Run `./start.sh` (or `bash start.sh`) in a terminal.

 # To remove/uninstall:
-Just delete the `EasyDiffusion` folder to uninstall all the downloaded packages.
+Just delete the `EasyAudioGeneration` folder to uninstall all the downloaded packages.

 ----